inbo/data-publication/datasets/bird-tracking-gull-occurrences/metadata.md

 ## Abstract

-*Bird tracking - GPS tracking of Lesser Black-backed Gulls and Herring Gulls breeding at the southern North Sea coast* is a species occurrence dataset published by the Research Institute for Nature and Forest (INBO) and described in Stienen et al. 2016 (http://doi.org/10.3897/zookeys.555.6173).
-The dataset contains close to 2.5 million occurrences, recorded by 101 GPS trackers mounted on 75 Lesser Black-backed Gulls and 26 Herring Gulls breeding at the Belgian and Dutch coast (see https://inbo.cartodb.com/u/lifewatch/viz/da04f120-ea70-11e4-a3f2-0e853d047bba/public_map for a visualization of the data).
-The trackers were developed by the University of Amsterdam Bird Tracking System (UvA-BiTS, http://www.uva-bits.nl).
-These automatically record and transmit bird movements, which allows us and others to study their habitat use and migration behaviour in great detail.
-Our bird tracking network is operational since 2013.
-It is funded for LifeWatch by the Hercules Foundation and maintained in collaboration with UvA-BiTS and the Flanders Marine Institute (VLIZ).
-The recorded data are periodically released in bulk as open data (http://dataset.inbo.be/bird-tracking-gull-occurrences), and are also accessible through CartoDB and the Global Biodiversity Information Facility (GBIF, http://doi.org/10.15468/02omly).
-See the dataset metadata for contact information, scope and methodology.
-Issues with the dataset can be reported at https://github.com/LifeWatchINBO/data-publication/tree/master/datasets/bird-tracking-gull-occurrences
+*Bird tracking - GPS tracking of Lesser Black-backed Gulls and Herring Gulls breeding at the southern North Sea coast* is a species occurrence dataset published by the Research Institute for Nature and Forest (INBO) and described (v5.5) in Stienen et al. 2016 (http://doi.org/10.3897/zookeys.555.6173).
+The dataset contains close to 8.5 million occurrences (GPS fixes) recorded by GPS trackers mounted on 108 Lesser Black-backed Gulls and 37 Herring Gulls breeding at the Belgian and Dutch coast.
+The trackers are developed by the University of Amsterdam Bird Tracking System (UvA-BiTS, http://www.uva-bits.nl) and allow to study the gulls' habitat use and migration behaviour in great detail.
+Our bird tracking network is operational since 2013 and is maintained and used by the INBO, the Flanders Marine Institute (VLIZ), UvA-BiTS, Ghent University (UGent), and the University of Antwerp (UA).
+See the dataset metadata for contact information, scope, and methodology.
+Issues with the dataset can be reported at https://github.com/inbo/data-publication/tree/master/datasets/bird-tracking-gull-occurrences

+To allow anyone to use this dataset, we have released the data to the public domain under a Creative Commons Zero waiver (http://creativecommons.org/publicdomain/zero/1.0/).
+We would appreciate however, if you read and follow these norms for data use (http://www.inbo.be/en/norms-for-data-use) and provide a link to the original dataset (http://doi.org/10.15468/02omly) whenever possible.
+If you use these data for a scientific paper, please cite the dataset following the applicable citation norms and/or consider us for co-authorship.
+We are always interested to know how you have used or visualized the data, or to provide more information, so please contact us via the contact information provided in the metadata, opendata@inbo.be or https://twitter.com/LifeWatchINBO.

+The bird tracking network generating these data is supported by the INBO and VLIZ as part of the Flemish contribution to LifeWatch.

 ## Keywords

-animal movement, bird tracking, GPS tracking, habitat use, migration, Lesser Black-backed Gull, Larus fuscus, Herring Gull, Larus argentatus, UvA-BiTS, LifeWatch, open data, MachineObservation, Occurrence, Observation
+animal movement, bird tracking, GPS tracking, habitat use, migration, Lesser Black-backed Gull, Larus fuscus, Herring Gull, Larus argentatus, UvA-BiTS, LifeWatch, MachineObservation, Occurrence, Observation

 ## Data published through